CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/easy-wp-smtp/readme.txt

 = 1.1.7 =
 * Made some improvements to the encoding option.

-= 1.1.7 =
-* Made some improvements to the encoding option.

 = 1.1.6 =
 * Fixed some character encoding issues of test email functionality
 * Plugin will now force the from name and email address saved in the settings (just like version 1.1.1)